Wisdom True and False

 Fractured churches

-The fruit of false wisdom is nothing good, either for the man who has it or for the life of the church.
-It produces "envying" and "strife," the exact same manifestations of false wisdom given in verse 14, and from these come "confusion and every evil work" (v.
+The fruit of false wisdom is nothing good, either for the man who has it or for the life of the church (v.
 16).
+It produces "envying" and "strife," the exact same manifestations of false wisdom given in verse 14, and from these come "confusion and every evil work."
 "Confusion" suggests the sorry fate of all efforts to continue God’s work in an atmosphere of strife.
 Bickering and feuding waste everyone’s energy and derail all attempts to win the lost and edify the saints.
-United effort behind the leaders dissolves into factions with self-seeking agendas.
+United effort guided by the leaders dissolves into factions with self-seeking agendas.
 The church as a whole suffers a loss of laborers for every good cause, as well as a decline in both attendance and giving.
 A spirit of brother helping brother gives way to nasty indifference.
 The last result is "every evil work."
 James may be thinking of what generally happens in the last stages of conflict among members of a local church.
 All who belong to a combative group go on the attack mode, seeking to take control and force out their adversaries.

 From this kind of fighting comes one of two results, both of which I have seen in my experience.
 The contentious brethren may win.
 In such a church, torn apart by warring factions and reduced to a remnant who managed to squeeze out everybody else, there is no testimony of God's love and thus no meaningful work of the gospel.
 The church is dead.